 Product Liability and Aviation Accidents

-While pilot error usually plays some part in general aviation accidents.
+Pilot error usually plays some part in general aviation accidents.
 But mechanical problems also can occur despite aviation manufacturer warranties and disclaimers.
-A malfunction of the aircraft or its component parts may contribute to the accident or the severity of the injuries suffered.
-In such cases, the manufacturer of the aircraft (or the manufacturer of a component part) may share the legal blame with pilots for a crash -- and for any deaths or injuries caused by the accident -- under a legal theory known as "strict liability."
+A malfunction of the aircraft or its component parts may contribute to the aircraft accident or the severity of the injuries.
+In such cases, the aircraft or part manufacturer may share the legal blame with pilots for a plane crash.

 What Is Strict Liability?

-This legal doctrine was created to make it easier to sue manufacturers in product defect cases by switching the focus to the safety of the product, rather than the conduct of the person using the product (in this context the aircraft and its components).
-The judges who created these laws have said that manufacturers in a high-risk industry must adhere to heightened rules.
-They must design, manufacture, and warn in accordance with the foreseeable risks of using their product.
+In aviation law, this legal doctrine makes it easier to sue manufacturers in product defect cases.
+Strict liability works by switching the focus to the product's safety rather than the conduct of the person using the product.
+Manufacturers in a high-risk industry must adhere to heightened rules.
+They must design, manufacture, and warn in accordance with the foreseeable risks of product use.

 A strict liability claim against a manufacturer has a lower threshold of proof than cases against an airplane pilot or carrier.
 It does not require proof that negligence caused the accident.
 In almost all states, a victim can hold a manufacturer or seller "strictly liable" if it is shown that a defect in the product was a cause of the injuries.

-Product liability law varies from state to state.
-In several states, a manufacturer may be held strictly liable for a defective product if the product is "unreasonably dangerous" for use by an ordinary consumer.
-A growing majority of states use a slightly different analysis called a "risk-benefit" analysis.
-In those states a manufacturer may be held strictly liable if the product fails to perform as safely as an ordinary consumer would expect.
+Most states use a slightly different rule called a "risk-benefit analysis."
+In those states, a manufacturer may be held strictly liable if the product fails to perform as safely as an ordinary consumer would expect.
 Still, the consumer must have used the product in a foreseeable manner.

 States vary in their interpretation of strict liability elements.
-Usually, to establish strict liability in a product liability lawsuit, the injured person (the "plaintiff") must show that:
+Usually, to establish strict liability in a product liability lawsuit, the injured person (the plaintiff) must show that:

-- The product was defective when it left the manufacturer or distributor's (the "defendant") control;
+- The product was defective when it left the manufacturer's or distributor's (the defendant's) control

-- The product was used in the intended manner or a reasonably foreseeable manner;
+- The product was used in an intended or reasonably foreseeable manner

-Strict liability can arise as a result of a defect in design or manufacture, or a failure to warn.
+Strict liability can arise due to a defect in design or manufacture or a failure to warn.

-A design defect is one in which a whole product line or every product from a particular model is dangerously deficient.
-This is where courts apply the "unreasonably dangerous" test or a combination of the consumer expectations and "risk-benefit" test to determine if the design is defective.
+A design defect is when a whole product line or every product from a particular model is dangerously deficient.
+This is where courts apply the "unreasonably dangerous" test.
+They may also use a combination of consumer expectations and a risk-benefit test to determine if the design is defective.

-If the manufacturer fails to produce the product correctly, a manufacturing defect may exist.
-This means that if the finished product is substandard in comparison with identical products in that product line, the manufacturer may be held liable for causing the anomaly and failing to catch the defect before the product was sold to a consumer.
-Manufacturing defects include the use of substandard materials, faulty assembly, etc.
+A manufacturing defect may exist if the manufacturer fails to produce the product correctly.
+If the finished product is substandard compared to identical products in that product line, there's a problem.
+The manufacturer may be liable for causing the anomaly and failing to catch the defect before the product was sold to a consumer.
+Manufacturing defects include the use of inferior materials or faulty assembly.

 If manufacturers fail to provide adequate warnings or instructions for use, they can be held strictly liable for failure to warn.
 There are two types of warnings:

-- General instructions that accompany the product.
-A good way to look at this is that the instructions are a part of the product.
-If the instructions are ambiguous or insufficient, the product cannot be used safely (i.e. operating limits and weight limits).
+- General instructions accompanying the product: The instructions are a part of the product.
+If the instructions are ambiguous or insufficient, the product cannot be used safely.
+Examples include operating limits and weight limits.

-- Specific warnings of a danger that the manufacturer knew or should have known about at the time of sale or discovered after sale. (i.e. emergency procedures, placards in a cockpit, warning labels on equipment, etc.)
+- Specific warnings of a danger: These apply to dangers a manufacturer knew or should have known about at the time of sale or dangers discovered after sale.
+For instance, specific warnings might be given through cockpit placards or equipment labels.

 Filing a Claim for an Aviation Accident?
 Contact an Attorney First

-Aviation claims against manufacturers of aircraft or component parts require a detailed understanding of aviation, FAA rules and regulations, and specific laws related to aviation.
-Also, these types of suits are often class actions, meaning they involve similar claims brought on behalf of many plaintiffs.
-If you or your family members suffered injury or the death of a loved one due to an aviation accident you'll benefit from the expertise of an experienced personal injury attorney.
+Aviation claims against airplane manufacturers involve a detailed understanding of aviation.
+One must understand FAA rules and regulations and the specific laws related to aviation.
+Also, these suits are often class actions, meaning they involve similar claims brought on behalf of many plaintiffs.
+If you or your family members suffered injury or the death of a loved one due to an aviation accident, you have legal rights.
+You'll benefit from the expertise of an experienced personal injury attorney.
 They can advise you on legal issues and injury claims in commercial airline product liability cases.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help